This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 What else to bring with you on the hike

-There are no mountain huts at the section of Mount Parnitha so make sure to bring enough snack for the whole day.
+There are no mountain huts at the section of Mount Parnitha so make sure to bring enough snacks for the whole day.
 No need to carry too much water, though, we found a spring both at Platani and at Agios Georgios Church.

 Most of the trail passes through a forest but it is not thick enough to protect you from the strong Greek sun.
-Make sure to bring sunblock and hut especially during the warmer season.
+Make sure to bring sunblock and hut, especially during the warmer season.
 We hiked to Agios Georgios at the beginning of May and it was already quite hot with plenty of sunshine.

 Hiking from Agia Paraskevi in Amygdaleza to Agios Georgios Keramidiou Chapel